I'll Always Love You (Michael Johnson song)

 "I'll Always Love You" is a song by American singer-songwriter Michael Johnson, released in 1979 as the second single from his fifth album, Dialogue.
 Despite failing to chart in the Hot 100, the song became a big hit in the Philippines, giving Johnson his only gold record, where it has been covered by several local artists such as Vina Morales, Regine Velasquez, Nina, Bea Alonzo and Martin Nievera.

 Cover versions

-Anne Murray version

-In 1979, the song was covered by Canadian country singer Anne Murray from her album of the same title under Capitol Records.

 Nina version

 "I'll Always Love You" was covered by Filipino pop/R&B singer Nina in February 2006 under Warner Music Philippines.
 The song was recorded for the promotion of GMA Films' 2006 romantic film I Will Always Love You, starring Richard Gutierrez and Angel Locsin.
 The film was released on February 8, 2006 as a valentine offer of GMA Films.

 In 2010, the song was included on Nina's compilation album, Diamond: Greatest Hits 2002-2010.